Nonprofit Strategy: 3 Signs Your Nonprofit Needs to Start Stopping

 Get Your Nonprofit Strategy Focused

 There is a saying called Parkinson’s Law: “Work expands to consume the available resources.”
-This is to say, that your entire team will always be busy, and your total budget will be spent.
+Your entire team will always be busy, and your total budget will be spent.
 This is especially true of nonprofit strategy.

 So the question is, how do you ever do something new?
 Starting anything means stopping something else, which is often more complicated than it sounds.

-In our nonprofit strategy work, leaders often lament the difficulty of freeing up resources or concentrating on fewer but more important things.
+In our nonprofit strategy work, leaders often need help to free up resources or concentrate on fewer but more important things.
 The status quo has a healthy immune system.
 The “corporate antibodies” swiftly move in to attack attempts at making way for the new.

 Do You Need To Start Stopping?